kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 +)
 ```

-In later implementation phases (GA) admission control (validation) is added to
+In later implementation phases (Beta) admission control (validation) is added to
 reject requests for unknown QoS-class resources in the "official" namespace.
-Also, kubelet will reject the registration of unknown QoS-class resources in
+Also (in Beta), kubelet will reject the registration of unknown QoS-class resources in
 the "official" namespace.
 Custom/vendor-specific QoS-class resources will still
 be allowed outside the "official" namespace.